LolaSommer/corporate-site/README.md

-Corporate Website
+Early training project — a simple corporate landing page built with HTML5 and CSS Grid/Flexbox.

-Training project: corporate landing page.
+Served as my first hands-on experience with responsive layout and BEM methodology.

-Built with HTML5, CSS (Grid, Flexbox), responsive layout.
+🔹 Features

-First experience using CSS Grid.
+Header with navigation menu

-Features:
+Service card section

-Site header with navigation menu
+Fully responsive for mobile and tablet

-Service card blocks
+🧰 Tech stack

-Mobile/tablet responsive design
+HTML5, CSS3 (Grid, Flexbox), BEM, base JS

-Tech stack: HTML5, CSS3 (Grid, Flexbox), BEM methodology.
+🕓 Archived in November 2025 — kept for reference and learning history.